-The Brexit campaign holds up the question of there being too much European legislation but they seem to forget the objective of legislation to establish and maintain norms in order to enable the free trade on which everybody depends.
+The Brexit campaign holds up the question of there being too much European legislation but they seem to forget the objective of legislation to establish and maintain standards to enable the free trade on which everybody depends.

 Not all legislation is good and perhaps there too much of it – however, this is not a reason to be outside of the game, it is a reason to be inside and influencing.

-Exporting into the EU would require Britain to apply and adhere to EU norms – so why would we want to give up our role in shaping legislation that we would have to apply anyway?
-Or does Britain expect to be able to scrap norms such as health and safety?
+Exporting into the EU would require Britain to adhere to EU standards – so why would we want to give up our role in shaping legislation that we would have to apply anyway?
+Or does Britain expect to be able to scrap standards such as health and safety?

 Sure, the mechanism of government costs money but the cost of Europe is an investment to be able to trade freely with no further formalities.
 If Britain were outside of the EU we would pay duty and incur administrative costs for every transaction.